shecodestooiq/fried-chicken-restaurant-omnia-adnan/README.md

 Please follow the steps below to complete the task:

 1. Create a `RestaurantList` component representing a page that displays a list of fried chicken restaurants.
-Consider adding `data-testid='restaurants-list'` to the container element `div` of the restaurant list for testing purposes.
+Consider adding `+'restaurants-list'` to the container element `div` of the restaurant list for testing purposes.

-2. Design a `RestaurantCard` component to showcase each restaurant's information.
+2. Design a `+` component to showcase each restaurant's information.
 Include details like name, location, and a rating system (1-5 stars).
 Make sure to add these props attributes to target specific elements within the card for testing:
    1. `data-testid='restaurant-name'` for the restaurant name element.
    2. `data-testid='restaurant-location'` for the restaurant location element.
    3. `data-testid='restaurant-rating'` for the rating element.